-A Beck module over a reduced commutative ring $R$ is in particular a Beck module viewed in $\Com$, i.e. a square zero extension $R \op M \surj R$ with multiplication $(r,m)(r',m') = (rr', rm' + mr')$, where the left and right actions of $R$ on $M$ coincide.
-The only additional condition is for $R \op M$ to be a reduced ring, which happens iff $M$ is zero, since the nilradical is $\Nil(R \op M) = M$.
-Hence for every object $R$, we have $Ab(\Com^{red}/R) \cong 0$, which is an abelian category. \end{proof}
+Let us show that $\redCom$ has abelian Beck modules.
+A Beck module over a reduced commutative ring $R$ is in particular a Beck module viewed in $\Com$, i.e., a square zero extension $R \op M \surj R$ with multiplication $(r,m)(r',m') = (rr', rm' + mr')$, where the left and right actions of $R$ on $M$ coincide.
+The only additional condition is for $R \op M$ to be a reduced ring, which happens if and only if $M$ is zero, since the nilradical is $\Nil(R \op M) = M$.
+Hence for every object $R$, we have $(\redCom/R)_{\ab} \cong 0$, which is an abelian category. \end{example}

-In short, an algebraic category has most of the ingredients for Quillen cohomology.
-If moreover the category is exact, then it has all the ingredients.
+In short, a quasi-algebraic category has most of the ingredients for Quillen cohomology.
+An algebraic category (i.e., a quasi-algebraic category which is exact) has all the ingredients.